 As a Contractor company you know your business faces many risks.
 Some of them you can minimize or mitigate with good management and safety practices.
 There are however always unforeseen events that are beyond your control.
 When these result in a liability claim, you can face some significant costs.
 You have Contractor Liability coverage so you should be fine, right?

 Did you choose the cheapest policy?

 Insurance costs money and you get what you pay for.
 It can be tempting to get the cheapest policy available to keep your costs down.
-The problem is it may mean you are underinsured.
-In that case you do not have the protection you need.
+The problem is it may mean you have insuffucient coverage.
+In that case, you do not have the protection you need.
 It could be an expensive mistake in the long run.
 The right level of liability coverage is essential protection for your business.
 A liability claim can run into hundreds of thousands of dollars.
 It could easily ruin a business that does not have sufficient coverage.

 Do you know what is in your policy documentation?

 The idiom “read the small print” is good advice when it comes to your insurance.
 Each policy is different.
-You need to know the details of what is covered in yours, if there are any exclusions, if your coverage has limits.
+You need to know the details of your coverage, if there are any exclusions, and if your coverage has limits.

 - Policy limits – Your policy will have limits up to which your insurer will pay in the event of a claim.
 If the claim is more than the limit, the insurer will only pay up to the limit.
 If your limits are not sufficient, you will be paying the additional costs.

 - Exclusions – A policy can have a number of exclusions.
 A common exclusion requires Sub-Contractors to have the same amount of insurance as you.
 Not complying to the requirements of the exclusion means your insurer will only pay a portion of a claim against you.

 Do you the coverage for which claims?

 Your liability coverage for your contractor company covers you for specific types of liability claims.
 These include the following: